mothenjoyer69/bc250-documentation/README.md

 # OS Support
 - Linux:
-  - Works reasonably well with most hardware functional.
-Fedora is recommended, however it would be simple to get literally any distro running.
-  - Flatpak applications will NOT* work correctly until they pull in Mesa 25.1.
-Don't try and run Bazzite just yet.
-  - In theory, a Fedora rawhide image should boot with nothing but the kernel commandline options listed below.
+  - At this point, Linux support is almost perfect.
+Pretty much any distro shipping a modern kernel + mesa should work fine.
+  - Don't run LTS distros on this hardware.
 - Windows:
   - No
   - It will boot, but the GPU is not supported by any drivers and is unlikely to ever be.
 Everything else seems to work alright, so I guess if you've been kicked in the head recently you could use it for non-GPU focused workloads.